 This paper is organized as follows: Section \ref{sec:related} introduces related work in terms of river following and vision-driven model-based safe reinforcement learning that solves this coverage control problem.
-Section \ref{sec:methodologies} explains our contributions in marginal gain advantage estimation for reward, semantic dynamics model, cost advantage from the cost estimator, and the combined constrained actor dynamics estimator architecture.
+Section \ref{sec:methodologies} explains our contributions in marginal gain advantage estimation for reward, the semantic dynamics model, the cost advantage of the cost estimator, and the combined architecture of the constrained actor dynamics estimator architecture.
 Section \ref{sec:experiments} shows our experiment design, and Section \ref{sec:results} shows the comparison results and analyses.
 Section \ref{sec:discussion} discusses several design choices and their implications for future work.
 Finally, Section \ref{sec:conclusions} concludes our paper with key contributions and conclusions.